UtahSC/roman-numeral-kata/README.md

 Write the following test and make it pass: `4 returns IV`

 Remember to do the simplest possible thing that will make the test pass.

+## Finishing up
+If you found a way to add the relationship between 4 and IV to your mapping, now all the remaining rules should just be a matter adding cases to your mapping.
+Try converting a large number like 3978 to see if all your mappings work.

+Did using TDD to do this exercise result in a different solution that you were initially thinking about?
+If so, which solution did you like better?